Notebook closeup photo. CSS, JavaScript and HTML usage. Monitor closeup of function source code. Abstract IT technology background.

 CEEM's researchers believe in the value of open source modelling in the Energy and Environmental research space.
 We have developed a series of open source tools which are listed below.

-For a list of some of our under development tools you can refer CEEM's Github page
+For a list of some of our under development tools you can refer CEEM's Github page.

 A Python package for downloading historical data published by the Australian Energy Market Operator (AEMO).
 Data available includes energy and FCAS market prices, regional demand and generation summaries, generator dispatch targets and SCADA, interconnector flows and losses, generator bids, and generic constraint formulations and marginal values.